TheodoreAretakis29/JAVASCRIPT/javaScriptnotes.md

 To check if two things do not equal each other, we write !== (an exclamation with two = signs in a row).

 - To check if two things do not equal each other, we write !== (an exclamation with two = signs in a row).

+- 1. We created a variable named stopLight that is assigned to the string green.

+2. Then, there's an if/else statement with multiple conditions, using else if. else if allows us to check multiple values of the stopLight variable and output different things based on its color.

+3. The block ends with the singular else we have seen before.
+The else is a catch-all for any other situation.
+For instance, if the stopLight was blinking blue, the last else would catch it and return a default message.

+- In English, sometimes we say "both of these things" or "either one of these things."
+Let's translate those phrases into JavaScript with special operators called logical operators.

+To say "both must be true," we use &&.
+To say "either can be true," we use ||.

+- he switch keyword initiates the statement and is followed by ( ... ), which contains the condition that each case will compare to.
+In the example, the condition is groceryItem.
+- Inside the block, { ... }, there are cases. case is like the else if part of an if/else if/else statement.
+The word following the first case is 'tomato'.
+If groceryItem equalled 'tomato', that case's console.log() would run. groceryItem equals 'papaya', so the first and second case statements are skipped.
+The third case runs since the case is 'papaya', which matches groceryItem's value.
+This particular program will log Papayas are $1.29.
+- Then the program stops with the break keyword.
+This keyword will prevent the switch statement from executing any more of its code.
+Without adding break at the end of each case, the program will execute the code for all matching cases and the default code as well. - -- This behavior is different from if/else conditional statements which execute only one block of code.
+- At the end of each switch statement, there is a default condition.
+If none of the cases are true, then this code will run.